RomanLut/hx_espnow_rc/doc/xiromini/xiromini.md

 Channel 10 can be used as "GPS Rescue" feature.
 If limit is changed to 100m, quadcopter will fly back into 100m zone.
 Altitude is not changed (?Not comfirmed).

+# FPV video

 In order to see fpv video with Xiro App, first connect phone to drone directly and initiate conection.
 Than, without closing application, turn on RC controller and reconnect phone to XIRO_RC network.
 Make sure preview resolution is set to 320x240.
 ESP32 can not handle more.

-Xirom Mini reverse engeneering details:
+# Xiro Mini reverse engeneering details

 ![alt text](https://raw.githubusercontent.com/RomanLut/hx_espnow_rc/main/doc/xiromini/xiromini_internals.jpg "Xiro Mini reverse engeneering details")